jakobnissen/jakobnissen.github.io/posts/badjulia.md

 ### You can't extend existing types with data
 Say you implement some useful `MyType`.
 Another package thinks it's really neat and wants to extend the type.
 Too bad, that's just not possible - `MyType` is final and can't be extended.
 If the original author didn't add an abstract supertype for `MyType` you're out of luck.
 And in all probability, the author didn't.
 After all, good coders usually follow the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle: Don't pre-emptively implement what you don't need.

-In e.g. Python, this is just not a problem.
+In e.g. Python, you are not going to run into types you want to subclass, but can't.
 You can subclass whatever you damn well please.
 In Rust, the problem is not even recognizable: Any type you write can freely derive traits and is not at all constrained by where it is placed in the type hierarchy, because there _is_ no type hierarchy.

 ### Abstract interfaces are unenforced and undiscoverable
 Suppose, on the other hand, you find out the author _did_ actually add `AbstractMyType`.
 Then you can subtype it: